openwisp/openwisp-controller/docs/developer/installation.rst

 .. important::

-    If you want to add ``openwisp-controller`` in an existing Django project, then you can take reference from the `test project in openwisp-controller repository
+    If you want to add OpenWISP Controller to an existing Django project, then you can refer to the `test project in the openwisp-controller repository
     <https://github.com/openwisp/openwisp-controller/tree/master/tests/openwisp2>`_